- Oops!Something went wrong.Please try again later.

 NorthWestern in Focus

-Headquartered in Sioux Falls, NorthWestern (NWE) is a Utilities stock that has seen a price change of 24.88% so far this year.
-The electric and gas utility is currently shelling out a dividend of $0.57 per share, with a dividend yield of 3.1%.
-This compares to the Utility - Electric Power industry's yield of 2.83% and the S&P 500's yield of 1.95%.
+NorthWestern (NWE) is headquartered in Sioux Falls, and is in the Utilities sector.
+The stock has seen a price change of -20.5% since the start of the year.
+The electric and gas utility is paying out a dividend of $0.6 per share at the moment, with a dividend yield of 4.21% compared to the Utility - Electric Power industry's yield of 3.41% and the S&P 500's yield of 2.63%.

-Taking a look at the company's dividend growth, its current annualized dividend of $2.30 is up 4.5% from last year.
-NorthWestern has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 6.32%.
+Taking a look at the company's dividend growth, its current annualized dividend of $2.40 is up 4.3% from last year.
+NorthWestern has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 4.49%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, NorthWestern's payout ratio is 60%, which means it paid out 60% of its trailing 12-month EPS as dividend.
+NorthWestern's current payout ratio is 60%, meaning it paid out 60% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for NWE for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $3.42 per share, which represents a year-over-year growth rate of 0.88%.
+NWE is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2020 is $3.53 per share, representing a year-over-year earnings growth rate of 3.22%.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, NWE is a compelling investment opportunity.
-Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).
+With that in mind, NWE presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report